cs3110/textbook/_sources/chapters/modules/functors.md

 {{ video_embed | replace("%%VID%%", "sCbUwQvNYJA")}}

-The standard library's Map module implements a dictionary data structure using balanced binary trees.
+The standard library's Map module implements a map (a binding from keys to values) using balanced binary trees.
 It uses functors in an important way.
 In this section, we study how to use it.
-You can see the
-[implementation of that module on GitHub][mapimplsrc] as well as its [interface][mapintsrc].
+You can see the [implementation of that module on GitHub][mapimplsrc] as well as its [interface][mapintsrc].